What is hepatitis A?

 How is hepatitis A spread?

 Hepatitis A virus is found in the stool of infected people.
 It can spread directly from person to person or in food or water that has been contaminated with stool that has the virus.
+To prevent this, be sure that everyone in your house always washes their hands with soap and water after every diaper change or after using the toilet, and before preparing or eating food.

 How is it diagnosed?